banner

 25. Companies should step out of their ivory towers and engage with those they wish to establish business relationships with.

-26. Public relations are unrelated to the public; companies feel intimidated when facing customers.
+26. Public relations have nothing to do with the public; companies feel intimidated when facing customers.

-27. By using dull, self-righteous language, companies erect barriers that keep customers at bay.
+27. By using bland, self-righteous language, companies erect barriers that keep customers at bay.

-28. Most marketing plans are based on a fear that customers will discover the real situation within the company.
+28. Most marketing plans are based on a fear: companies are afraid customers will discover the true state of affairs within the company.

 29. The most accurate statement is: "If we harbor suspicion, we cannot coexist."